Zimbabwe's MDC considers protests against Mugabe landslide

 WHAT WILL WEST DO?

-The Western scepticism contrasted with the assessment made by the AU election observer team leader, former Nigerian military leader and civilian president Olusegun Obasanjo.
-He acknowledged "minor incidents" surrounding the July 31 poll but said they were not enough to affect the overall result.
+The Western skepticism contrasted with the assessment made by the AU election observer team leader, former Nigerian military leader and civilian president Olusegun Obasanjo, who while acknowledging "minor incidents" surrounding the July 31 poll said they were not enough to affect the overall result.

+Tsvangirai has called the election "not credible" and appealed to the AU to investigate.

-The AU verdict, echoed by President Jacob Zuma of Zimbabwe's powerful neighbour South Africa, suggests the MDC's appeals for external pressure on Mugabe may be falling on deaf ears
+The AU verdict, echoed by President Jacob Zuma of Zimbabwe's powerful neighbor South Africa, suggests the MDC's appeals for external pressure on Mugabe may be falling on deaf ears

-Zuma, the main guarantor of the unity government brokered after the 2008 unrest, chose to focus on the orderly conduct of the poll.
+Zuma, main guarantor of the unity government in Zimbabwe brokered after the 2008 unrest, chose to focus on the orderly conduct of the poll.
 "Something good has happened in Zimbabwe.
 The elections were so peaceful," he told broadcaster SABC.

-The EU, which relaxed some sanctions early this year after a new constitution was approved in a referendum, said it was too early to assess the election's fairness.
+The European Union, which relaxed some sanctions early this year after a new constitution was approved in a referendum, said it was too early to assess the election's fairness.

-(Additional reporting by Stella Mapenzauswa, Nelson Banya and Cris Chinaka in Harare, Jon Herskovitz and Pascal Fletcher in Johannesburg; Editing by Pascal Fletcher, Giles Elgood and David Stamp)
+(Additional reporting by Stella Mapenzauswa and Cris Chinaka in Harare, Jon Herskovitz and Pascal Fletcher in Johannesburg; Editing by Pascal Fletcher and Giles Elgood)